 A pretty quiet town as far as tourist destinations are concerned, Gros Islet is better known for the weekly "Jump Up" party than any specific attractions or sites to be seen.
 There is one beach right in town and a marina, but those who would like to explore landmarks and natural attractions or spend some time casino gambling should plan a few hours in Castries.

-You will find a large selection of beaches to consider visiting in and around the area.
-You can click on the name of each beach for a detailed article concerning that particular stretch of sand.
+There are a large selection of beaches to consider in and around the area.
+Click on the beach names to get additional information about that particular stretch of sand.

-A landmark that often intrigues visitors is Fort Rodney.
-It is a part of Pigeon Island National Park and located within Pigeon Island, 1.2 mi.
+If you are looking to do some sight-seeing, visit Fort Rodney.
+It can be found at Pigeon Island National Landmark and located on Pigeon Island, 1.2 mi.
 West-Northwest of central Gros Islet.
 While there are no official offerings at the fort, there is plenty of opportunities to explore the ruins and see the fantastic views from the walls that still exist.

-Another interesting landmark worth visiting is St. Lucia Folk Research Centre.
-It is found in North Castries, 5.2 mi.
+If you are looking to do more sight-seeing, visit St. Lucia Folk Research Centre.
+It is located within North Castries, 5.2 mi.
 South-Southwest of central Gros Islet.
 The St. Lucia Folk Research Centre features exhibits that represent the daily lives of the native people of the island of St. Lucia.
 Additionally, the research center includes a library with an extensive collection of books, articles, and other text related to the people and culture of St. Lucia; videos of cultural events; and images that span several decades.

 Cathedral of the Immaculate Conception: As the seat of the Archbishop on Saint Lucia, this cathedral has been a center of St. Lucian cultural life.
 However, just as the church as affected the people, walk inside and gaze upon the walls' and ceiling's decoration and see how the people have affected the church as well.

-Do you want to spend part of your vacation under the open sky?
-You may be happy to find out that the area has two interesting nature preserves nearby.
+Do you like being under the open sky?
+You might be happy to find out that the area has a popular nature preserve nearby.

-Travelers can spend some time in either of two parks, or a botanical garden nearby.
+Guests can spend some time in a park, or a botanical garden nearby.

-If you'd like to see some beautiful tropical vegetation, consider visiting King George V Gardens, which is located in North Castries, 5.4 mi.
+To surround yourself with beautiful tropical vegetation, you might want to visit King George V Gardens, which is located in North Castries, 5.4 mi.
 South-Southwest of central Gros Islet.
 Named after a British King of the early 1900's, the gardens are a popular place for a walk in the middle of the day.
 Located nearby many other attractions, it is a place easily visited without going out of your way.

-The parks and gardens worth looking into are listed below.
+The parks and gardens worth looking into are displayed below.

 |Derek Walcott Square||Park||Downtown Castries, 5.8 mi.
 South-Southwest of Central Gros Islet|